Harvard-CS145/load_balancing/README.md

 ```

 ### Testing
-Your code should work for the following testing.
+Your code should work for the following testing in a k=4 fat tree topology.
 These are also good steps for debugging.
-1. Run your `p4src/flowlet_switching.p4`
+1. Run your `p4src/flowlet_switching.p4` in a k=4 fat tree topology
 ```
 sudo p4run --conf topology/p4app_fat_flowlet.json
 ```
 2. Start your controller
 ```
-./controller/controller_flowlet.py
+./controller/controller_flowlet_fattree.py
 ```
 3. **Testing connectivity:**
 - Run `pingall`.
 4. **Testing standard ECMP:** Note that in the absence of any flowlet gaps, flowlet switching essentially turns into ECMP.
 The first testing script runs multiple short flows (duration ~100ms) in the network.
 If your setup effectively balances the traffic from different flows onto different paths, as intended with original ECMP, then you should pass this test:
 - Run `sudo python3 tests/validate_ecmp.py`.
 5. **Flowlet-based ECMP:** The second testing script tests Flowlet-based ECMP.
-Each test case involves only one long flow at a time that runs across pods i.e. the flow end-points are in different pods.
+Each test case involves only one long flow at a time that runs across pods i.e. the flow end-points are in different pods of the fat tree topology.
 If your implementation of Flowlet ECMP is accurate, you should be able to pass this test:
 - Run `sudo python3 tests/validate_flowlet.py`.